 For those that are suffering from extreme cases of anxiety, doctors may prescribe additional medication to elevate mood and ease anxiety.
 This allows the addict to transition more easily through the withdrawal process and increase their chances of overcoming the addiction.

 If you have been using opioids, you should expect to begin experiencing methadone withdrawal symptoms 12 hours after your last dosage.

-Methadone helps to treat opioid addiction through using replacement therapy.
+A type of opiate substitution therapy, methadone helps to treat addiction by the use of medication-assisted treatment.
 The methadone allows the body to achieve a similar stimulation as opioids but with more mild effects.
 At the same time, it helps to curb opioid withdrawal and eliminate the pain of coming off of opioids.

 It is important to note that withdrawal symptoms also occur in using methadone.
 Understanding these symptoms and being prepared to fight them is the best way to overcome your addiction.

 There’s no denying that overcoming an addiction has its challenges.
 But with the right treatment and medication, it’s always possible.

 If you’re interested in learning more about the significance of methadone and fighting addition, be sure to explore our website or give us a call at (855) 976- 2092!

 Opiate and opioid withdrawal.
 (2019, March 22).
 Retrieved from https://medlineplus.gov/ency/article/000949.htm

 The methadone fix.
 (2008, March).
 Retrieved from https://www.who.int/bulletin/volumes/86/3/08-010308/en/